willgpaik/r_aci/README.md

 # r_aci
 Singularity recipes for R on Centos 7 for ICS ACI clusters
+If libraries are not accessible, either change the default library path (not recommended) or copy installed libraries to local directory:
+``cp -R /opt/sw/r/lib64/R/library/* /storage/home/<USER_ID>/R/x86_64-pc-linux-gnu-library/4.0/``

 2019/10/22
 Base image is built with R 3.6.1